 The four fellows will work with various legal organizations and judges in Mendocino and Humboldt Counties, helping members of the Round Valley Indian Tribes and other California tribes for free.
-The fellowships were made possible by funds donated by UC Hastings alumnus Joseph W. Cotchett ’64 and allocated by Chancellor and Dean David Faigman.
+The fellowships were made possible by funds donated by UC Law SF alumnus Joseph W. Cotchett ’64 and allocated by Chancellor and Dean David Faigman.

 Besides giving students valuable experiential learning, the summer fellowships are part of ongoing restorative justice efforts launched under Dean Faigman, which began after he learned about the involvement of Serranus Hastings, the law school’s founder and namesake, in atrocities committed against indigenous people in the 1850s.